 - Since recent studies have shown that regenerative medicine is most effective with a mix of stem cell types (simulating the teamwork taking place within our organs and tissues), Cryo-Cell stores the umbilical cord tissue in its entirety to preserve all its cell types and maximize future health options.

 Both the cord blood and cord tissue are overwrapped for extra protection against cross-contamination during storage.
 All specimens are stored in the vapor phase of liquid nitrogen for cryogenic preservation, at temperatures below −170 degrees Celsius, or approximately −274 degrees Fahrenheit.
-The five-chamber cord blood bag and the cryo-bag for the mom's maternal blood feature multiple removable segments for future blood type matching and testing.
+The cord blood bag and the cryo-vials for the mom's maternal blood feature multiple removable segments for future blood type matching and testing.
 All collections are stored in our state-of-the-art storage facility.

 Cryo-Cell also collects and stores additional maternal blood and retains the cord blood's residual plasma and red blood cells that are routinely discarded by other cord blood banks.
 We are the only private cord blood bank that takes these measures during the banking process because we want to preserve additional samples for the possible future benefit of our clients including any future developments in medical science.
 Here is how a family may one day benefit from these additional samples: